MariiaShkurat/university-web-project/README.md

 \\University Database Web Application\\

-This is a web application for managing a university database, developed using Node.js, Vue.js, and Vite using Oracle database.
+This is a web application for managing a university database, developed using Node.js, Vue.js, Vite using Oracle database.

 \\Installation\\